Baseline Management for Tile Servers

 Algorithmic Threshold Tuning for Cartography

 Generic UI diff algorithms fail on map imagery because they treat every pixel with equal weight.
-Cartographic content requires perceptual and structural tolerance tuning.
-Instead of strict pixel-by-pixel equality, teams should implement:
+Cartographic content requires perceptual and structural tolerance tuning:

 - Structural Similarity Index (SSIM): Measures luminance, contrast, and structural changes while ignoring minor anti-aliasing shifts along road edges or coastline boundaries.